5 Benefits of Social Media in the Workplace

 What’s the value: Tapping into your referral network is a great way to attract talent that will add to your company culture and drive your company forward.
 It also reduces the high costs of external recruiting agencies and career search sites.

 In tandem with your new push for engagement on social, consider creating a social media policy to ensure employee posts align with the company’s values and expectations.
+Your employees can show how much they love your company and you reap the benefits of their social media posts and grow your employer brand.
 Once you’re all set, don’t be surprised to see the sales calls, job applications, and press inquiries come flooding in!

 See how Namely's flexible solution will help you streamline your HR processes by having your people, payroll, and benefits info all in on place.Get a demo

 Get the latest news from Namely about HR, Payroll, and Benefits.